IHE/RAD.IMR/input/pagecontent/volume-1.md

 The HL7 Text Report Option produces a text-only version of the report for consumption by non-IMR actors.

 A Report Creator that supports this option shall be able to create a text-only rendering of the report, including the textual representation of all measurements, and may include textual representation of image references.
-A Report Creator shall preserve the readability of the report in the text-only format.

-> For example, a textual representation of image references may look like (2,16) which means series 2 instance 16.
-The specific textual representation of image references is out of scope of IMR.
+> Note: How the Report Creator lays out the report into text-only format is out of scope of IMR, provided that that text-only report preserves the readability of the report.
+For example, a textual representation of image references may look like (2,16) which means series 2 instance 16.

 A Report Creator shall be able to encode the text-only report in an HL7 ORU message and transmit the report to non-IMR Report Readers using MLLP.
 A Report Creator may use Send Imaging Result [RAD-128] in the IHE [Results Distribution](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_RD.pdf) Profile.